Single vs. Multiple Tooth Replacement

 Tooth Replacement Options

-At True Dentistry, you have three main options for replacing missing teeth: bridges, dentures, or dental implants.
+At True Dentistry, you have three main options for replacing missing teeth: dental bridges, dentures, or dental implants.
 Bridges are composed of one or more artificial teeth surrounded by two crowns, which are attached to surrounding healthy teeth.
 While they make a great solution for some people, they can also cause teeth to weaken over time.
 In addition, a gap from multiple missing teeth may be too wide for bridges to be an effective option.

 Dentures, on the other hand, are especially beneficial for patients needing several teeth replaced.
 Partial dentures secure to surrounding teeth for support, filling in large gaps between.
 Unfortunately, this solution can be uncomfortable and can shift along the gumline, making eating and talking difficult.
 To remedy this, your dentist may recommend dental implants or implant-supported dentures.